 If you're in such a dire situation that you can't even get water to deal with your breath, then you don't need to be worried about a stinky mouth.
 You're in survival mode.
 So, the simple lesson is this.
 Never overlook the power of a glass of water when your mouth is gross.
 At the very least, it'll dilute the problem and make your other treatments more effective.

 Congratulations.
-You’ve learned how to identify and treat bad breath.
+You've learned how to identify and treat bad breath.
 From this day forward, you have no excuse to ever punish someone for being downwind of your respiration.
-You know what is necessary to make sure you’re always ready for a little intimate closeness, and you can share this good advice with that friend who really needs it.
+You know what is necessary to make sure you're always ready for a little intimate closeness, and you can share this good advice with that friend who needs it.
 Maybe we should discuss subtlety and tact in a later blog.
-You’ll probably need help learning how to breach this topic without being too blunt.
+You'll probably need help learning how to breach this topic without being too blunt.
 Until then, an honest friend is a good friend.
 Just send them the link and hope that they'll pay attention.
 Now, let's explore why you should invest in a great travel body wash next.